Open Access at Monash

 - Monash advises researchers to publish in the best and most appropriate journal in their field, regardless of OA implications

-- Monash discourages the payment of Author Processing Charges (APCs) in hybrid journals or if they are not required by funder mandates, and does not provide central funding for APCs.
+- Monash discourages the payment of Article Processing Charges (APCs) in hybrid journals or if they are not required by funder mandates, and does not provide central funding for APCs.

 - Monash encourages compliance with OA policies and rules imposed by funders.
 In many cases, depositing a copy of a research output in the University’s Institutional Repository will meet OA requirements.